Average US rate on 30-year mortgages falls to 3.76 percent

 The tepid pace of hiring complicates the picture for the Federal Reserve, which is deciding whether to raise short-term interest rates later this year for the first time in nine years.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan declined to 0.6 point from 0.7 point last week.
+The average fee for a 30-year mortgage held steady from last week at 0.6 point.
+The fee for a 15-year loan declined to 0.6 point from 0.7 point.